(This post was updated in July 2018)

 So, what do you think?

-But the best of all is that, finally, Greek learners have some practical, on the go tools to practice Greek for free.
+The best of all of course is that, finally, Greek learners have some practical, on the go tools to practice Greek for free.

 Leave a comment and let me know: